 It’s hard to say which is the most striking feature of Budapest.
 The Parliament is surely one of the most beautiful in the world but Buda Castle and Fisherman’s Bastion are impressive too.
 Then you have the Chain Bridge which is guarded by lions and unites the two cities of Buda and Pest as it passes over the Danube.

-I might have a one-track mind but more food related attractions include having coffee and cake in the incredible Lotz Hall at the Alexandra Book Cafe or the equally impressive New York Cafe.
+I might have a one-track mind but more food-related attractions include having coffee and cake in the incredible Lotz Hall in the old Paris Department Store or the equally impressive New York Cafe.

 Close to Budapest:

-- Szentendre – A small historic city only half and hour from Budapest.
+- Szentendre – A small historic city only half an hour from Budapest.

 - Visegrad – Home to a castle perched high above the Danube River.

 - Esztergom – You can’t miss the huge basilica on the hill and the pretty baroque architecture.

 - Eger – Known for its castle, thermal baths and the best Hungarian red wine.

 - Miskolc – Stop to experience an unusual thermal cave bath.